voschezang/coding-handbook/communication-principles.md

 - This tension influences conversations by “leaking through”.
 - The emotions reduce the capability for (active) listening.
 Truly listening requires an open mindset.
 - Risk of “explosions”.

+**Events & Conflicts**

+Conflicts are often caused by a difference in perspective.
+Many perspectives can be right at the same time.

+An event can be deconstructed into three fundamental parts

+1. The **intent** of the actor.
+2. The **impact**.
+What happened.
+3. The **effect** this had on the other.
+E.g. emotionally.

+Incorporating these factors puts a positional argument into perspective.